chpc-tech-eval/scc/tutorial4/README.md

   when: clone_result.changed
 ```
 ### install_mpi
-The `install_mpi` role defines the tasks to downlaod, build and install OpenMPI.
+The `install_mpi` role defines the tasks to download, build and install OpenMPI.
 In the `tasks` directory, the `main.yml` file should be set up as follows:

 ```
 - name: Check if OpenMPI is already installed